 So you see the conundrum.
-On one hand, the expectation of future fortune will certainly make you happy.
+On the one hand, the expectation of future fortune will certainly make you happy.
 But on the other hand (assuming you fall somewhere short), you’re teeing yourself up for future disappointment.

 I think it’s good to close with this one because it demonstrates that the happiness of a software engineer has two levels of depth.
 One is the surface level, where we recognize that software development objectively correlates with a lot of the things that make people happy in life.
 But if we dive a little deeper, software engineers are happy because they have an (overly) bullish take on their own lot in life, both now and later.

-No Vocation is Perfect, But Software Development is Pretty Good
+No Vocation Is Perfect, But Software Development Is Pretty Good

 So what does it all mean on balance?
 Well, it means that being a software engineer is a pretty good deal.

 If you get into this line of work, and assuming that you like the work and aren’t put off by some of the circumstances, you can expect good things.